 What Happens During the Test?

-It’s a simple blood test that’s usually done in the morning, when your testosterone levels are highest.
-Your doctor will take a sample of blood from a vein in your arm or finger.
-Tell him if you take any drugs or herbal remedies.
+It’s a simple blood test that’s usually done early in the morning, when your testosterone levels are highest.
+You will have a tube of blood taken from a vein in your arm or finger.
+Tell your doctor if you take any drugs or herbal remedies.
 Some medicines can affect your test results.
 Because testosterone levels vary from day to day and hour to hour, if a low or high level is found, the test is usually repeated.

 What Can Your Results Tell Your Doctor?

 They’ll let him know whether you have normal, high, or low testosterone.
 A normal testosterone level for you will depend on your gender and age.

 Normal total testosterone results in adult men: